 The FAA's safety oversight responsibilities are designed to protect the safety of the public on the ground and others using the National Airspace System.
 Congress has both given and restricted the FAA's authority.

 The FAA issues commercial space licenses, verifies launch or reentry vehicles meant to carry humans operate as intended and provides regulation of flight crew qualifications and training.
 The FAA also performs safety inspections and safely integrates commercial space operations into the National Airspace System.

 However, Congress has limited the FAA's authority in specific ways.
 Under federal law, the FAA is prohibited from regulating the safety of individuals on board.
-This legislative "moratorium", originally established in 2004, and extended three times by Congress, expires in October 2023.
+This legislative "moratorium", originally established in 2004, and extended twice by Congress, expires in October 2023.

 Flight Crew and Spaceflight Participant Safety